患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Fat tissue tumors

 Liposarcoma.
 This is a cancer of the fat cells.
 Liposarcoma usually forms in the fat layer just under the skin.
 In children and adolescents, liposarcoma is often low grade (likely to grow and spread slowly).
+Liposarcoma may spread to the lungs and rarely to the lymph nodes.
 There are several different types of liposarcoma, including:

 Skeletal muscle tumors